 Adromischus marianae, Cotyledon marianae

-Adromischus marianiae is a small, sparingly branched succulent shrub with usually thin and short branches and small clusters of rough, warty leaves.
+Adromischus marianiae is a small, sparingly branched succulent with gray, usually thin and short branches with clusters of grey leaves with a few scattered purple spots.
 It is a very variable species that slowly grows up to 6 inches (15 cm) tall.
-Leaves vary in color from green to red-brown or purplish.
-They are linear-elliptic to linear-lanceolate with a short petiole, raised margins, and a more or less pronounced central groove on the upper surface.
-They are up to 3.2 inches (8 cm) long and up to 0.9 inches (2.2 cm) wide.
-Flowers are green, tinged with pink, and up to 0.5 inches (1.2 cm) long, and appear on up to 14 inches (35 cm) tall inflorescences with 1- to 3-flowered cymes in summer.
+Leaves are linear-elliptic to linear-lanceolate with a short petiole, raised margins, and a more or less pronounced central groove on the upper surface.
+They are up to 3.2 inches (8 cm) long and 0.9 inches (2.2 cm) wide.
+Flowers are green, tinged with pink, up to 0.5 inches (1.2 cm) long, and appear on up to 14 inches (35 cm) tall inflorescences with 1- to 3-flowered cymes in summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Many species are easy to grow in any free-draining, gritty compost.
 Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
 Water mostly from spring to fall and let them dry out between waterings.
 Adromischus tolerates cool, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
 Mealybugs and vine weevils can be discouraged with a systemic insecticide.